joellacarman/joellacarman.github.io/_posts/2022-10-03-senate-game.md

 <img class="med-img" src="/assets/newer/senate-game.png" alt=
 "">

-The tricky thing about political leaning was that the piece used margins from past races <i>and</i> Cook ratings.
-One is continuous (with a lot of values pressed into a small range) while the other is categorical.
-I needed a chart that could handle both.
+For this project, showing the political leaning seemed like the whole ball of wax.
+It was made a little more tricky by the decision to show "lean" using two different types of values, past race win margins and Cook ratings.

+Margins, the gap between two candidates' share of the vote, are continuous values while Cook ratings are categorical ("solid Republican", "likely Republican", "lean Republican", etc.).
+I needed a chart that could show a bunch of things falling <i>anywhere</i> along a number line, or things falling in one of seven given positions, and make sense either way.

 A beeswarm came to mind because it does well with clustering.
 It does this in part by having an axis that's somewhat gestural.
 You get a sense of how things compare to each other more than a precise representation.
 I thought this wiggle room might allow it to be flexed into service here and that it could look cool trying, too.

 As a piece of interface it felt somewhat novel, so we tested it out and were pleased to see we weren't confusing readers with our bees.
 Still, I added some gradients to lift them off the page like a button, especially on mobile.

-In addition to designing the piece, I was part of the team that built the project.
+In addition to designing the piece, I was part of the team that built it.
 I contributed quite a bit of JS behind the main visuals and worked on page styles.
 Many requirements evolved as our deadline got closer.
-Our team was able to respond nimbly to the concerns without any major panics thanks to nicely structured code.
+Our team was able to respond without any major panics thanks to nicely structured code.

-We also worked with accessibility experts to make the game playable for more users, using good ARIA markup and paying attention to the screenreader experience.
-We were able to test the site and implement feedback from real users about the assistive-device experience.
+We also worked with accessibility experts to make the game playable for more users.
+We were able to test the site and implement feedback from real people about the assistive-device experience.
 All together, this took a considerable amount of our development time, probably 1/4 overall, and was a great learning experience.
-I've been in thousands of conversations about accessibility but this was the first time I worked on a project that really implemented it and I'm thankful to have had the opportunity.
+I've been in thousands of conversations about accessibility but this was the first time I worked on a project that really implemented it.
+I'm thankful to have had the opportunity.

 <img class="sm-img" src="/assets/newer/ph_senate-game.png" alt="">